 ● Collaborate with other nonprofits, artist-run projects, and performing arts organizations

 Jon Courtney and Todd Bernard founded SPACE Gallery in August of 2002.
 SPACE is a non-profit arts organization dedicated to presenting contemporary, emerging and unconventional arts, artists and ideas.
 Jon Courtney continues to work as our Film Programmer and Todd Bernard is now involved with Empire, just up the street.
-Nat May, our former Executive Director, became involved with the founders after a half of year of programming.
+Nat May, our first Executive Director, became involved with the founders after a half of year of programming.
 With the help of many community members and a small staff, they quickly made important efforts to build SPACE into what it is today and became a formal 501(c)3 in 2003.

 What was originally called The Annex (and is now our dedicated gallery space) opened on July 1, 2011 right next door at 534 Congress after a major first floor building rennovation.
 In 2015, SPACE launched a capital campaign Claiming SPACE, which allowed the organization to buy the entire building, also home to 30 affordable below-market artist studios and Pickwick Independent Press.
 SPACE has since grown to host an artist-in-residence program generously supported by the National Endowment of the Arts in a repurposed studio upstairs.
 We also proudly administer the Kindling Fund, part of the Andy Warhol Foundation for the Visual Arts re-granting network, making over $65,000 in direct grants to artist-led projects throughout the state of Maine annually.